 Financial implications of studying a topic or joining a course

 Getting into the right mindset to study and learn new skills

 These are some of the most common challenges that adult learners face.
 Adults may find it more difficult to learn new skills not because they are unwilling to, but because they hold many different responsibilities which often prevents them from undertaking their studies and exploring new topics in their own time.

 As children, our concept of identity development can be in constant flux.
 We may face an identity crisis multiple times through adolescence out of a need to redefine ourselves based on our experiences, preferences, and those around us.
 However, we generally have a well-defined path through life that is maintained by encouragement from our parents and peers.

 However, as we enter the next stages of our life, we tend to take on more of our own responsibilities.
 As such, we have fewer figures in our life in which we can look towards to help build our identity and define who we are.
 This is when we turn to learn to help us reframe the parameters by which we define ourselves.
 Just like in our adolescence, we need a safe space where we can set aside responsibilities and commitments in order to grow, mature, and develop our identity for years to come.

 Adult learning simply refers to the educating of adults.
 However, learning as a concept itself is surprisingly complex, hence why there are many unique theories and principles that can be applied to adult learning.

 For example, it is said that the experience of adult learners helps them pick up new concepts due to past experiences.
 This is why adults that have a technical background find it much easier to learn how to use new technologies more efficiently than people that have little experience in the subject.

 In addition, adults are much more accepting of learning new skills if it’s immediately required of them.
-This is why employees that train to fill a certain role in the workplace find it much easier if they’re BROKEN LINK, as opposed to potentially needing those skills at an undetermined point in the future.
+This is why employees that train to fill a certain role in the workplace find it much easier if they’re expected to fill that role sooner than later, as opposed to potentially needing those skills at an undetermined point in the future.